helios-yamet/Fitness-Station/README.md

 - As a user, after I have made a purchase I would like to leave review of the product I have bought, because I want to provide my opinion of a product.

+#### Blog

+- As a returning user, I would like to chat about experience of the product, as I'd like to give my feedback on products.

+- As a regular Gym member, I want to blog about my daily workouts, as I want to share my experience with others.

+- As a social media influencer who visits the gym on week, I want to entertain my followers by blogging about experiences, as this increases my online following.

 #### Shopping Cart and Checkout

 -  As a user I want a notification when I make a purchase, so I know that the payment has gone through.